 How?
 Well, you have to visit Apptio to learn more about that.
 The moral of this story is that the applications exist to help your IT finance team do this important work.
 Given the right tools, you can achieve the view of the spend that both you and your CFO need to feel confident you’re getting the best possible value from your technology investments.

-To learn more about building productive relationships with corporate finance, we invite you to sign up for our upcoming webinar with McDonald’s Tom Dillon (Finance) and Phil LeBrun (IT).
+To learn more about building productive relationships with corporate finance, download the recorded webinar with McDonald’s Tom Dillon (Finance) and Phil LeBrun (IT).